 WMO information systems also make extensive use of radiocommunication systems and radio-frequency spectrum, and although they are also using commercially provided services such as communication satellites, meteorological related radiocommunication systems are an essential and indispensable component of WMO’s critical data collection and distribution systems (e.g. Earth-to-space and space-to-Earth transmissions).
 WMO Members in remote or isolated areas are most dependent on these special services and will benefit most from many of the new initiatives such as wireless broadband that are putting new stress on the demand for spectrum bandwidth.

-The ITU-R Report RS.2178, referred to in ITU-R Resolution 673 on “The importance of Earth observation radiocommunication applications”, concluded in particular that:
+The Report ITU-R RS.2178, referred to in ITU-R Resolution 673 (Rev.WRC-12) on “The importance of Earth observation radiocommunication applications”, concluded in particular that:

 “Most of this societal value is incommensurable in financial terms, as it relates to preventing large losses of lives or threats to socio-political stability and security.
 Scientific use of spectrum has also a direct impact in many economic areas, which can be estimated, by producing spin-offs in technology and economic developments in energy, transportation, agriculture, communications, etc.”